top of page

 Tax Subject

-Article 4(2) Income Tax on Deposit Interest is imposed on individuals, entities, institutions, or organizations that receive income in the form of interest from deposits.
+Article 4(2) Income Tax is imposed on individuals, entities, institutions, or organizations that receive income in the form of deposit interest.

 Tax Withholder

-The tax withholder is a bank that pays deposit interest.
+The tax withholder is the bank that pays interest on deposits.

 Tax Object

-Deposits are deposits in any name and in any form, either in the Rupiah currency or in foreign currencies, placed at or issued by banks as referred to in the provisions of the laws and regulations concerning banking.
+Deposit is a deposit in any name and in any form, including time deposit, certificate of deposit, and on-call deposit either in Rupiah or in foreign currency placed at or issued by a bank as referred to in the provisions of laws and regulations concerning Banking.

-Included in the definition of interest is interest received or earned from deposits placed overseas through a bank established or domiciled in Indonesia or a branch of a foreign bank in Indonesia.
+Included in the definition of interest is interest received or derived from deposits placed overseas through a bank established or domiciled in Indonesia or an Indonesian branch of a foreign bank.

 Tax Rate